Chalti Ka Naam Gaadi

-Expected by Kishore Kumar to flop, Chalti Ka Naam Gaadi opened to major commercial success, eventually becoming the most successful work of Bose and Ganguly brothers, as well as Madhubala's fourth consecutive major hit of 1958, thus solidifying her position as the top female star of late 1950s and early 1960s.
+Expected by Kishore Kumar to flop, Chalti Ka Naam Gaadi opened to major commercial success, eventually becoming the most successful work of Bose and Ganguly brothers, as well as Madhubala's fourth consecutive major hit of 1958, thus solidifying her position as the top female star of the late 1950s and early 1960s.

-Chalti Ka Naam Gaadi has received overwhelming positive reviews from critics for its comical situations, soundtrack, execution and performances.
-Over years, the film has gained classic status and has also inspired several films including Badhti Ka Naam Dadhi (1974), Saade Maade Teen (2006) and Dilwale (2015).
+Chalti Ka Naam Gaadi has received overwhelmingly positive reviews from critics for its comical situations, soundtrack, execution, and performances.
+Over the years, the film has gained classic status and has also inspired several films including Badhti Ka Naam Dadhi (1974), Saade Maade Teen (2006) and Dilwale (2015).
 It was ranked #18 in 2003 Outlook Magazine poll of 25 leading Indian Directors for “Best Bollywood Movies of all time”.

 Plot

-Brothers Brijmohan, Manmohan and Jagmohan Sharma run a garage.
+Brothers Brijmohan, Manmohan, and Jagmohan Sharma run a garage.
 Brijmohan hates women and does not allow any women or pictures of them in his garage unless it is an emergency.
 One day, while Manmohan is on the night shift, a woman named Renu comes to the garage seeking help as her car breaks down.
 Renu gets angry at Manmohan because he is sleeping when he is supposed to be on duty.
 Manmohan does not like the fact that Renu shouted at him and initially refuses to repair her car, but finally agrees.
 Manmohan fixes the car, and Renu leaves, forgetting to pay Manmohan for his services.
 He tells his brother Brijmohan about this and realizes that Renu forgot her purse in the garage.
 Manmohan goes through it and finds a pass to a concert.
 Manmohan goes to this concert to recover his money.
 When Manmohan reaches the venue, he is not allowed to enter as the pass has Renu's name on it.
 Not wanting to let go of his money, Manmohan waits in Renu's car to meet her when she comes out.
 He, however, falls asleep and Renu does not notice him; she drives home and parks in her garage with Manmohan in the car.
 When Manmohan wakes up, he gets hungry and looks for some food in Renu's garage.
 A servant in the house sees this and chases Manmohan, who manages to escape.
 On his way home, he notices a few men dumping a corpse on the road and fleeing.
 When he tells his brothers about his night the next morning, they have a hearty laugh at his expense.